Skip to main content

 5) No Limitations Based on Physical Location

 There are no constraints related to physical location.
-A cloud DR service allows organizations to position their backup facility virtually anywhere globally, independent of their physical premises.
+Disaster recovery in cloud computing allows organizations to position their backup facility virtually anywhere globally, independent of their physical premises.
 This offers an extra layer of security if a disaster threatens the servers and equipment housed within the organization’s physical structure.

 Useful Link: Building a Resilient IT Infrastructure With Business Continuity and Disaster Recovery